AlessandraPandolfi/Pandolfi-et-al-2025-Sunbridge-Supplement/README.md

-#  R Script and Supplementary Material for Pandolfi et al. (2025)
+#  R Script and Supplementary Material for Pandolfi et al. (2025) Experimental assessment of the effects of sustainable landscaping practices on beetles in a new residential land development

-This repository contains R script and supplementary files used for the analyses in the manuscript:
+This repository contains R script and supplementary files used for the analyses.

-*"Experimental assessment of the effects of sustainable landscaping practices on beetles in a new residential land development"*

 ## How to use R Script and Data